 - Allow the wood to dry out thoroughly before continuing with your rotting wood repair.
 Dry timber is much easier for the CPES to penetrate into

 - Before applying CPES ensure that you can keep the work area dry until it has released all of the solvents

 - Apply several coats of CPES to the wood with rot, allowing the wood to absorb as much as it can

 - Use Cold Weather formula for treating rotted wood, as it evaporates faster.
 You may use Warm Weather formula if you already have some, or need warm formula for another purpose as well.
 CPES warm formula however will take longer for the solvents to evaporate

 - Apply multiple coats within one day if the solvent smell has dissipated

 - Deep areas of rot can have holes drilled into them to assist getting CPES deep into the section of rotted timber

-- Use our CPES injection syringe to apply CPES to areas of deep rot with poor access such as rotten timber joints in window frames.
+- Use our CPES injection syringe to apply CPES to areas of deep rot with poor access.
+It is perfect for saturating rotten timber joints in window frames.
 The Injection syringe is invaluable for application of CPES to a precise area.
 Areas with rotted end grain will absorb a lot of CPES during restoration

 - CPES that dries with a sheen indicates that the rotting or rotten wood is saturated, and will absorb no more

 - Allow 24 hours to dry and partially set after the final coat.
 There should be no solvent smell and the surface should be firm to the touch.
-Large sections of rotted timber can take much longer for the solvents to evaporate, as they will absorb much more CPES into the rot.
+Large sections of rotted timber can take much longer for the solvents to evaporate.
+This is because they will absorb much more CPES into the rot.
 Moving air with fans can speed this process

 Application – Fill-It filler